-hours per week; and

-(iii) in any calendar year.

-whose customary employment is for more than five (5) months
+- (ii) whose customary employment is for more than twenty (20) hours per week; and - (iii) whose customary employment is for more than five (5) months in any calendar year.

 For purposes of clause (i), the rules of Section 424(d) of the Code with regard to the attribution of stock ownership shall apply in determining the stock ownership of an individual, and stock which an employee may purchase under outstanding options shall be treated as stock owned by the employee.